BigDataBiology/SemiBin/README.md

 SemiBin runs on single-sample, co-assembly and multi-sample binning.
 Here we show the simple modes as an example.
 For the details and examples of every SemiBin subcommand, please [read the docs](https://semibin.readthedocs.io/en/latest/usage/).

+## Self-supervised mode

+Since version 1.3, SemiBin supports completely self-supervised learning, which bypasses the need to annotate contigs with MMSeqs2.
+In benchmarks, self-supervised learning is both faster (4x faster; using only 11% of RAM at peak) and generates 8.3-21.5% more high-quality bins compared to the version tested in the [manuscript](https://www.nature.com/articles/s41467-022-29843-y)
+To use it, pass the option `--training-mode=self` to the `single_easy_bin` or `multi_easy_bin` subcommands.

 ## Easy single/co-assembly binning mode